What is Cardiac Output?

-The amount of blood output by the left ventricle of the heart in one contraction is called the stroke volume.
+Cardiac output is the function of heart rate and stroke volume.
+The amount of blood pumped by the left ventricle in one compression is called the stroke volume.

 Cardiac Output Formula

 Cardiac Output (CO) = HR x SV

 Cardiac Output Calculation

 For example: If the heart rate is 70 bpm and stroke volume is 70 ml.